nicolashery/nicolashery.com/_posts/2015-01-19-describing-ui-state-with-data.md

 ---
 layout: post
-title: Thinking of user-interfaces as data
+title: Describing UI state with data
 ---

 *In this post we build a small example UI following a data-first approach.
 What the user sees is just a representation of a piece of data, the app state.
 And when she interacts with the interface, she is just applying transformations to that piece of data.*